aalemayhu/ccscanf-updates/README.md

 ## Want to share a link?

-Feel free to open up a [new issue][0] or [pull request][1] with the link.
+Feel free to open up a [new issue][0] or [pull request][1].
 While not required, please consider summarizing your link to ease review / adding it to the next issue.

 ## Organization